Drimiteros/Secret_Scribble_v1.0-open/README.md

 # Secret Scribble
 Is an offline password manager for Windows.
 It has basic features that you will find in the most popular ones, along side with some unique!
-You can see more detailed information on its official webpage **(https://secretscribble.42web.io)**
+You can see more detailed information (some features advertised are not yet implemented), alongside the executable on its official webpage **(https://secretscribble.42web.io)**

 ## Linking steps:
 1. You will need to download and link SFML 2.6.0 **(https://www.sfml-dev.org/download/sfml/old-versions.php)**.
 You can follow this useful video to guide you through the linking proccess **(https://www.youtube.com/watch?v=WoVoIhgutMU)**